TheUnknownOnes/api/README.md

 **Optional parameters:**
 - `from_format`
   - Type: string
-  - Content: defines, how the output of `from_datetime` should be formated ([read this for possible values](https://www.php.net/manual/en/function.date.php))
+  - Content: defines, how the output of `from_datetime` should be formated ([read this for possible values](https://www.php.net/manual/en/datetime.format.php))
   - Default: `Y.m.d H:i:s (T)`
 - `to_format`
   - Type: string
-  - Content: defines, how the output of `to_datetime` should be formated ([read this for possible values](https://www.php.net/manual/en/function.date.php))
+  - Content: defines, how the output of `to_datetime` should be formated ([read this for possible values](https://www.php.net/manual/en/datetime.format.php))
   - Default: `Y.m.d H:i:s (T)`
 - `modify`
   - Type: string
-  - Content: if this param is supplied, the modifier will be applied to `from_datetime` and `to_datetime` and the resulting values will be returned additionally
+  - Content: if this param is supplied, the modifier will be applied to `from_datetime` and `to_datetime` and the resulting values will be returned additionally ([read this for possible values](https://www.php.net/manual/en/datetime.formats.relative.php))
   - Default: `(empty)`

 **Returns:**